goreleaser/godownloader/README.md

 # godownloader
-Download go binaries as fast and easily as possible.
+Download Go binaries as fast and easily as possible.

 This is the inverse of [goreleaser](https://github.com/goreleaser/goreleaser).
 The goreleaser YAML file is read and creates a custom shell script that can download the right package and the right version for the existing machine.  (sometimes this is known as "curl bash")